Because you still want to be friends after the wedding.

 1. Break the ice.

 Since your bridal party will consist of important people from all the different phases of your life, it's very likely not everyone will know each other.
-After asking your friends and fam to join your bride tribe, get them all together for a casual meet-and-greet so they'll feel more at ease within the group prior to the start of the wedding festivities.
+After asking your friends and fam to join your bridal party, get them all together for a casual meet-and-greet so they'll feel more at ease within the group prior to the start of the wedding festivities.
 Or if they live in different parts of the world, you can do this virtually via a Skype happy hour!

 2. Communicate early and often.

 Well informed bridesmaids are happy bridesmaids!
 Give them the dates of your engagement party, bridal shower, rehearsal dinner, and wedding day well in advance.
 Let them know how the bridesmaid dress shopping and/or ordering experience will go.
 Give them plenty of notice for your bachelorette party plans.
 And always be up front about time and money commitments.
-Setting expectations early will give your bride tribe sufficient time to plan.
+Setting expectations early will give your bridesmaids sufficient time to plan.

 3. Keep budgets in mind.